ERCOT Issues Power Outage Warning for Record High Weekend Temperatures

-Officials with the Electric Reliability Council of Texas (ERCOT) issued a power outage warning on Tuesday in preparation for record-breaking temperatures this weekend.
+The Electric Reliability Council of Texas (ERCOT) warns power outages may be necessary due to larger than normal demand during record-breaking temperatures expected this weekend but, so far, has not issued a conservation warning to Texans.

-According to EROT, the high energy demand could put some strain on the power grid, but officials said they will re-evaluate conditions tomorrow.
+According to ERCOT's operational messages, if the demand depletes reserves then the strain on the power grid may lead to outages; ERCOT will continue to re-evaluate conditions.

+ERCOT said in a statement Tuesday evening they will "deploy all the tools available to us to manage the grid reliably."

+ERCOT said they are coordinating with the Public Utility Commission, generation resource owners and transmission utilities to ensure they are prepared for the extreme heat.

 This isn't the first time the Texas-based electric company has faced criticism due to power outages.

-The widespread blackouts from the February 2021 winter storm caused millions of Texans to lose power and more than 200 confirmed deaths, many of which were due to hypothermia.
+The widespread blackouts from the February 2021 winter storm caused millions of Texans to lose power and are blamed for more than 200 deaths, many of which were due to hypothermia.

 ERCOT was also subject to multiple lawsuits alleging that the company was not prepared for the storm or the state-wide blackouts.